Italy Announces Bilateral Security Deal With Ukraine

 Both events were held on Saturday as the conflict between Russia and Ukraine reached its second anniversary.

-The security partnership with a 10-year mandate between Rome and Kiev includes cooperation in defence, economy, infrastructure and energy, and humanitarian support, among other fields, Xinhua news agency reported, citing Italian media.
+The security partnership with a 10-year mandate between Rome and Kiev includes cooperation in defense, economy, infrastructure and energy, and humanitarian support, among other fields, Italian media reported.

 “We reiterate the centrality of Ukraine to the agenda of Italy's G7 presidency and 360 degrees of Italy's assistance to Kiev, starting from reconstruction and in security matters,” Meloni said on Saturday from Antonov Airport near the Ukrainian capital, according to Italian media reports.

-In addition to Meloni, Canadian Prime Minister Justin Trudeau attended the unusual G7 meeting outside the territory of the host country in person, with leaders from other members of the group -- the UK, France, Germany, Japan and the US -- participating via video link.
+In addition to Meloni, Canadian Prime Minister Justin Trudeau attended the unusual G7 meeting outside the territory of the host country in person, with leaders from other members of the group - Britain, France, Germany, Japan and the United States - participating via video link.

 Legal Disclaimer: